xmos/aisrv/lib_aisrv/doc/datasheet/datasheet.rst

 ===========  ======== ======================== ==============

-If the device is equipped without a flash chip then the portmap to be used
+If the device is equipped with a flash chip then the portmap to be used
 is:

 ===========  ======== ======================== ============